Cyrhades/promise-it-wont-hurt/README.md

 #### 1. Selecting a problem to work on

-Once the workshop is installed, run `promise-it-wont-hurt` to print a menu where you can select a problem to work on.
+Once the workshop is installed, run `npm start` to print a menu where you can select a problem to work on.

 ```